Reporting anti-social behaviour

 If you do not feel comfortable or safe in approaching the person behaving anti-socially and you live in a social housing property, then you must report this to your landlord.

 If you do not feel comfortable or safe in approaching the person behaving anti-socially and you live in a private property or wish to complain about a public space issue, then you should report these behaviours to the Solace team.
-Solace is a partnership between the council, Gloucester City Council (GCC) and Gloucestershire Constabulary.
-The multi-agency team of officers work together with victims and communities to prevent, investigate, and tackle anti-social behaviour (ASB) assessed as to medium to high risk.
+Solace is a partnership between Cheltenham Borough Council, Gloucester City Council and Gloucestershire Constabulary.
+The multi-agency team of officers works together with victims and communities to prevent, investigate, and tackle anti-social behaviour assessed as to medium to high risk.

-The primary aim of Solace is to reduce repeat incidents and victims of ASB by providing a consistent partnership approach between the Constabulary and local authority, alongside support agencies and other partners.
+The primary aim of Solace is to reduce repeat incidents and victims of ASB by providing a consistent partnership approach between the police and local authorities, alongside support agencies and other partners.

 What happens next?